jasonshave/JavaManagedIdentityWebAPI/README.md

-# Using Azure Active Directory and Spring Boot to authenticate a Java service daemon with a protected Java web API
+# Using MSAL4J, Azure AD, Client Credentials Grant Flow, and Spring Boot to authenticate a Java service daemon with a protected Java web API

 |   [Configuration](#setup-and-configuration)   | [Docker/Azure](DockerConfiguration.md)  |
 | ---                       | ---   |